-Review Dates: 10/18/07, 12/18/08, 12/19/09, 12/16/10, 8/16/12, 8/15/13, 6/19/14, 6/11/15, 6/16/16, 6/15/17, 7/20/18, 6/18/19, 6/14/20, 8/19/21, 7/26/22, 8/16/23, 8/12/24 Revision Dates: 9/30/06, 7/11/11, 12/7/15, 9/18/19, 8/23/24
+Implementation Date: 6/6/06 Review Dates: 10/18/07, 12/18/08, 12/19/09, 12/16/10, 8/16/12, 8/15/13, 6/19/14, 6/11/15, 6/16/16, 6/15/17, 7/20/18, 6/18/19, 6/14/20, 8/19/21, 7/26/22 Revision Dates: 9/30/06, 7/11/11, 12/7/15, 9/18/19

-1. Policies are subject to change without notice.

-2. Policies outline coverage determinations for Select Health Commercial, Select Health Advantage (Medicare/CMS), and Select Health Community Care (Medicaid/CHIP) plans.
+- 1. Policies are subject to change without notice. - Policies outline coverage determinations for Select Health Commercial, Select Health Advantage (Medicare/CMS), and Select Health Community Care (Medicaid/CHIP) plans.
 Refer to the "Policy" section for more information.

 Hepatic tumors can arise either as primary liver cancer or by metastasis to the liver from other tissues or organs.
 Unfortunately, most hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, concurrent nonmalignant liver disease, or insufficient hepatic reserve.
-Palliative treatment with combined systemic and hepatic artery infusion (HAI) may increase disease-free intervals for patients with unresectable hepatic metastases from CRC.
+Palliative chemotherapy by combined systemic and hepatic artery infusion (HAI) may increase disease-free intervals for patients with unresectable hepatic metastases from CRC.
 However, durable responses to chemotherapy are less likely for patients with unresectable primary hepatocellular cancer (HCC).

 Adenoid cystic carcinoma (AdCC) is a rare cancer, typically originating in the head and neck region that can metastasize to the liver.
-This malignancy has a slow and sometimes relentless progression, with a tendency to grow along nerves.
-High rates of local recurrence and a predilection to metastasize to the lungs and liver lead to a poor prognosis beyond 10 years.
+This malignancy has a slow, and sometimes relentless progression, with a tendency to grow along nerves.
+Particularly high rates of recurrence and metastasis to the lungs and liver lead to a poor prognosis beyond 10 years.
 Metastasis can occur even a decade or more after initial treatment of the primary.
 AdCC is most often diagnosed in people in their 40s to 60s.
 Due to its slow growth, AdCC has a relatively indolent but relentless course.
-Unlike most carcinomas, many with AdCC survive for 5 years, only to have tumors recur and progress.
+Unlike most carcinomas, most patients with AdCC survive for 5 years, only to have tumors recur and progress.

 Selective internal radiation therapy (SIRT) irradiates malignant liver lesions using microscopic beads.
+It provides micro-embolization coupled with high-dose interstitial radiotherapy.
 This unique, targeted therapy spares healthy tissue while delivering up to 40 times more radiation to the liver tumors than would be possible using conventional radiotherapy.
 Conventional radiotherapy can only be applied to limited areas of the body, and it adversely affects nearby tissues.
 SIRT, on the other hand, involves the delivery of millions of microscopic radioactive spheres directly to the site of the liver tumors, where they selectively irradiate the tumors.

 The spheres are delivered through a catheter placed in the femoral artery of the upper thigh and threaded through the hepatic artery to the site of the tumor.
 The microscopic spheres, each approximately 35 microns (one-third the diameter of a strand of hair), are bonded to yttrium-90 (90Y).
 The amount of 90Y decreases by 50% every 2.5 days within the patient.
-The microspheres are trapped in the tumor's vascular bed, where they destroy the tumor by reducing its blood supply (embolic effect) and through local radiotherapy damage to the cancer cells' DNA.
+The microspheres are trapped in the tumor's vascular bed, where they destroy the tumor by reducing its blood supply (embolic effect) and through local radiation damage to the cancer cells' DNA.
 The radiation is wholly contained within the patient's body and is continually delivered over approximately 2 weeks, at which point the microspheres are no longer radioactive.

-Unlike chemotherapy, which is administered in regular repetitive cycles, SIRT may be administered to the patient in a single up to several treatments, separated by an unspecified period, and to varying volumes of liver.
+Unlike chemotherapy, which is administered in regular repetitive cycles, SIRT may be administered to the patient in single or multiple treatments, separated by an unspecified period.
+SIRT may be administered to the patient in single or multiple treatments, and to varying volumes of liver.
 SIRT may treat a lobe, segment, or subsegmental area of the liver as dictated by the disease volume and its blood supply.
 Treatment is considered outpatient and normally patients go home within 24 hours.